Pushpa Pradhan

-Pushpa Pradhan (born 25 November 1981) is a former field hockey player.
-She was a member of the India women's national field hockey team.
+Pushpa Pradhan (born 25 November 1981) is an Indian former field hockey player, who represented the India women's national field hockey team.
 She played with the team when it won the Gold at 2004 Women's Hockey Asia Cup.

 Early life

 Pradhan was born in Hesel village in tribal heartland Khunti, roughly 60 kilometres from Ranchi, Jharkhand, on 25 November 1981.